 When the fair value of AFS financial assets cannot be measured reliably because of lack of reliable estimates of future cash flows and discount rates necessary to calculate the fair values of unquoted equity instruments, then instruments are carried at cost less any allowance for impairment losses.
-The Group's AFS financial assets pertain to quoted and unquoted equity securities (Note 8).

 Where the Group holds more than one investment in the same security these are deemed to be disposed of on a first-in first-out basis.
-Interest earned on holding AFS debt investments are reported as interest income using the EIR.
+Interest earned on holding AFS debt investments are reported as interest income using the EIR method.

-Dividends earned on holding AFS equity investments are recognized in profit or loss as "Dividend income" when the right to receive payment has been established.
+Dividends earned on holding AFS equity investments are recognized in profit or loss as "Dividend Income" when the right to receive payment has been established.